 When you type into Google search location based queries (example ‘search marketing agency Portsmouth’) you will see a local pack of listings appear.
 RankRanger reported recent growth in the volume of these results appearing internationally, including the UK.

 For business, this places added emphasis on the potential impact for local SEO and the opportunity to maximise your digital marketing for increased brand plus location success.

 Google is currently testing a new Google Search App specifically designed for slower internet networks – particularly mobile.
 These tests are taking place in Indonesia and maybe India, to test how they can speed up search services where internet speeds are a constant issue.
 More info here.

 How this will affect marketers is unclear, however, what this means for the future is that there will be a new pool of users who previously weren’t able to search online but will soon have the ability to search and, more importantly, buy online.

-Taking a leaf out of Google’s book, Bing is now testing Search Headers for Bing Ads.
+Taking a leaf out of Google’s book, Bing is now testing Search Headers for Bing Ads, now Microsoft Ads.
 This mirrors Google’s design as they are completely the same.
 More info here.